yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 ‘adjectives’ = Plural noun] It means poor people

-# # RULE 65: Whenever same nouns are connected by preposition, in that case we
+# RULE 65: Whenever same nouns are connected by preposition, in that case we

 use both the nouns in singular form.

-## Examples
+Examples:-
 Villages after villages were destroyed by the terrorists.
 [Incorrect]
 Village after village were destroyed by